 [To provide an update on the key risks the Council faces and how it can gain assurance that these risks are being mitigated]

-1. That the latest summary of the Council’s strategic risk register as at Appendix 1 to the report bed noted.
+1. That the latest summary of the Council’s strategic risk register as at appendix 1 to the report be noted.

-5. That the main sources of assurance available to the Council against its strategic risks at Appendix 2 be noted.
+9. That the main sources of assurance available to the Council against its strategic risks at Appendix 2 to the report be noted.